Waxolunist/christian.sterzl.info/resources/content/projects/imageconverter.md

 * Scaling
 * Multipage tiff output

-Other features are thumbnail generation and a text to image converter.
+Other features are thumbnail generation, text to image conversion and a function to merge several tiff images into one multipage tiff.
+The results can be seen above.